uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 ## We must go deeper

 I decided to take a look at the `NCK` application.
-I took the system image file that was extracted from the super partition (a dynamic partition containing platform, vendor, and system partitions-the `b` slot was blanked out due to insufficient 8GB of storage) and opened it using 7-Zip.
+I took the system image file that was extracted from the super partition (a dynamic partition containing platform, vendor, and system partitions-the `b` slot was blanked out due to insufficient 8 GB of storage) and opened it using 7-Zip.
 This was thanks to the aforementioned MTKClient and the extraction of the super partition image.
 I then looked in `/system/app` to find a directory named `SimlockSecretCode_M4009Y`.
 Within this was `SimlockSecretCode_M4009Y.apk`.

 Using 7-Zip, the `classes.dex` file was extracted from the APK.
 It was then processed with [dex2jar](https://github.com/pxb1988/dex2jar) using the following command: